 We’re delighted to announce the launch of a data logger for all Davis Vue and VP2/Envoy consoles that interfaces to PCs & other computers via your WiFi network and also uploads directly to Internet weather networks.

 We can easily ship to Europe and worldwide (except N America), but shipping costs will be slightly higher – please email us for a prompt Paypal quotation to include shipping.
-(VAT will be deducted for shipping outside of the EU).
-Quantity discounts (min 10 units) will be available in future – please enquire.
+(VAT will be deducted where appropriate).
+Quantity discounts (min 10 units) are available for resellers – please enquire.

 The WiFi logger (WFL) completely replaces the standard Davis logger and is compatible with all consoles running firmware v1.9 or later**.
 The WFL logger fits into the console socket in a similar way to the standard logger and occupies much the same space – ie it is fully contained within the standard console case.
 Please note that the WFL connects only via WiFi – there is no provision for a cabled data connection.